 Need Inspiration?
 Check out 52 Ways to Connect with Your Family

-Some of the activities we do are not very elaborate.
-We watch a holiday movie(I usually do a few of these) or color a holiday picture.
-It is more about making family time.
+Most of the activities we do are not very elaborate.
+We watch holiday movies, color a holiday picture or play Lego.

 The activities you pick do not have to be big crazy things.
-I will do a few larger activities that may cost money but I try to keep this list budget friendly, although last year we splurged and added travel to our countdown.
-We traveled to Hersheypark and Gaylord National in one weekend!
+I will do a few larger activities that may cost money but I try to keep this list budget friendly.

 - Watch Rudolph